Monster Pig: Images

 to make the pig look much larger than it really was.
-There were also claims that there were other photographs from the Stone family owned Monsterpig.com website (since removed) that showed a more normal size/scale for the pig.
+There were also claims that other photographs (since removed) from Monsterpig.com (a website owned by the Stone family) showed a more normal size/scale for the pig.

-Despite evidence that the photos were altered, the Stone family website continues to deny that the images were modified to make Monster Pig look larger than its actual size.
+Despite the evidence that the images were altered or produced by trick photography, a message was kept on the Stone family website denying that the images had been modified to make the pig look larger than it was.

-The Associated Press (AP) continues to keep the monster pig image in their archives with no disclosures of the forced perspective photo trick having been employed.
-The monster pig photo has an AP archive caption as if it is a legitimate photograph.
-The caption states: "In this photo released by Melynne Stone, Jamison Stone, 11, poses with a wild pig he killed near Delta, Ala., May 3, 2007.
+The Associated Press (AP) continues to keep the monster pig image in their archives with no disclosure of the forced perspective trick; the AP's archive caption presents it as if it is a legitimate photograph, stating: "In this photo released by Melynne Stone, Jamison Stone, 11, poses with a wild pig he killed near Delta, Ala., May 3, 2007.
 Stone's father says the hog weighed a staggering 1051 lb and measured 9 ft 4 in from the tip of its snout to the base of its tail.
 If claims of the animal's size are true, it would be larger than Hogzilla, the huge hog killed in Georgia in 2004."

 Domestic versus feral

 Shortly after the story hit the press, the truth about the origins of the pig was revealed.
-Four days before "Monster Pig" was shot, he lived on a nearby farm, a domesticated, part Duroc hog named "Fred".
-The owners, Rhonda and Phil Blissitt, stated that the pig loved to play with their grandchildren and his favorite treat was canned sweet potatoes.
-Previous stories reported that the pig had escaped domestication; however, the Blissits in fact sold the pig to the game preserve, and he was released on the reserve four days before being hunted and killed by Stone.
-According to The Anniston Star report, the Blissitts had raised him from a piglet as a pet.
-The Blissitts had been selling all of the pigs on their farm, and came forward as they were concerned that Fred was being passed off as a wild pig.
+"Monster Pig" was a domestic hog named "Fred", partly of the Duroc breed, and until four days earlier had lived on a nearby farm.
+The farm's owners, Rhonda and Phil Blissitt, stated that the pig loved to play with their grandchildren and his favorite treat was canned sweet potatoes.
+Previous stories reported that the pig had escaped domestication; however, the Blissits in fact sold the pet pig to the game preserve.
+According to The Anniston Star report, the Blissitts had raised him from a piglet as a pet, but were selling all of the pigs on their farm, and came forward as they were concerned that Fred was being passed off as a wild pig.